 Danielle Hanson’s new book Ambushing Water has a deliberate clarity that vibrates through her music and imagery like a crystal glass tapped gently with the bright butter knife.
 Danielle has always written the most original, provocative yet inevitable love poems.
 She is simply brilliant.

 So often in this collection, the circumstance in a single poem offers an unlikely though compelling route into intimacy—“eating his dead wife’s ashes/in his cereal every morning” for example—until the circumstances build to near breaking and the poems show themselves as a constant, valiant, smart struggle to keep the always-vulnerable speaker above water.
 So many new words are quietly and easily introduced to the world—earthfish, rainstars, mooncat, slugquistadores, sky-puddles—which seems appropriate in these efforts at finding new places to find purchase, new ways to hold on.
 The poems repeatedly find that new ground, and as readers we hold on just as firmly as the speaker every time.

-- Alberto Rios, Arizona's inaugural Poet Laureate and author of A Small Story About the Sky and The Dangerous Shirt
+- Alberto Rios, Arizona's inaugural Poet Laureate and author of A Small Story About the Sky

 Ambushing Water is compelling in its restraint: lyricism is deepened and amplified in these often short, always indelible poems.
 Danielle Hanson writes of the mysteries of the natural world: “How laughable is the moon / as an equal sign.”
 This interrogation of worlds, inner and outer, the self and the earth, gives this collection its transformative power and renders everything new and strange and beautiful.